Configure hardware acceleration for the Android Emulator

 VM acceleration requires a hypervisor, a tool that uses virtualization extensions provided by your computer's processor.

 Without a hypervisor and VM acceleration, the emulator must translate the machine code from the VM block by block to conform to the architecture of the host computer.
 This process can be quite slow.
-With a hypervisor, the VM and the architecture of the host computer match, so the emulator can run code directly on the host processor using the hypervisor.
+With a hypervisor, when the VM and the architecture of the host computer match, the emulator can run code directly on the host processor using the hypervisor.
 This improvement drastically increases both the speed and performance of the emulator.

 The hypervisor that works best for you depends on your computer's operating system and configuration.
 For more information, see one of the following sections: